Denmark flag Denmark Beach Holidays

 Good to know:

-Declare cash or travellers cheques if the value is 10,000 euros or more to avoid seizure when leaving.
+Declare cash or travellers cheques if the value is 10,000 euros or more when entering Denmark.

 Safety in Denmark